Google Pagespeed Insights for Publishers - Tips to Improve Website Page Speed

 Compress Images and Videos for Faster Page Loading

 Spider your site with a tool like Screaming Frog to identify all of the large images in minutes.
-Wordpress and modern CMS systems often have image compression tools built in, but verify yourself.
+WordPress and modern CMS systems often have image compression tools built in but verify yourself.
 Sometimes you can do much better with 3rd party tools built specifically for image compression, such as tinypng or jpeg compress.

 Remove Unused JavaScript Files to Improve Page Render Speed

-Does your web page have JavaScript bloat?
-If the JavaScript is render blocking, it needs to be called, downloaded, parsed evaluated and executed before the page can finish rendering.
-Do you have unused JavaScript files?
 JavaScript files can pile up for targeting, CMS systems, setting tracking pixels, social tags, loading fonts, and more.
 You can identify how much of your JavaScript goes unused in detail by using the Coverage feature in Chrome DevTools.

 When running the Google page speed tool, it will identify any JavaScript with more than 20 kilobytes of unused code.